convexfi/fitHeavyTail/README.md

-Robust estimation methods for the mean vector and covariance matrix from data (possibly containing NAs) under multivariate heavy-tailed distributions such as angular Gaussian, Cauchy, and Student's $t$.
+Robust estimation methods for the mean vector and covariance matrix from data (possibly containing NAs) under multivariate heavy-tailed distributions such as angular Gaussian, Cauchy, and Student's _t_.
 Additionally, a factor model structure can be specified for the covariance matrix.